 Working through COVID-19

-NCRA members lead exciting and interesting professional careers.
-From transcribing and preserving the official record in high-profile cases in the courtroom, important meetings in the boardroom, and other official venues to captioning onsite at live venues such as theater and sporting events, each day presents a different adventure.
-See some of the stories below about NCRA members at work.
+NCRA members lead exciting and exceptional professional careers.
+From transcribing and preserving the official record in high-profile cases in the courtroom and important meetings in the boardroom to captioning onsite at live venues such as theater and sporting events, each day presents a different adventure.
+See some of their stories below.

 NCRA Member and student Shaunise Day from Oakland, Calif., has started a podcast.
 Day said she has been thinking about the idea for a while.
 "On social media, we discuss plenty of great topics that everyone in the profession could use.
 After discovering that I had way too many screenshots of valuable information, I thought about all of the reporters and others who are in the profession who aren’t on social media and could benefit from the topics just as well.
 A steno podcast would be the perfect platform to keep us all engaged and informed.“